ThePhD/sol2/docs/source/origin.rst

 seriously
 ---------

-Sol was originally started by many moon cycles ago to interop with Lua and C++, by `Rapptz`_.
+sol was originally started by many moon cycles ago to interop with Lua and C++, by `Rapptz`_.
 It was very successful and many rejoiced at having an easy to use abstraction on top of the Lua API.
 Rapptz continued to make a number of great projects and has been busy with other things, so upon seeing the repository grow stagnant and tired in the last very long while (over a year), `ThePhD`_ forked it into Sol3 and rebooted the code with the hopes of reaching the Milestone and the documentation you have today.

 To get to the old repo, head over `here`_.